 Civil War for Truth: Corporatism and Technocracy

-It’s nearly impossible to separate these days Politics and Economy from each other.
-Most Western countries are already captured by blunt corporatism.
+It’s nearly impossible to separate, these days, Politics, and the Economy from each other.
+Blunt corporatism captures most Western countries.

 Corporatism is the economic policy component of fascism, an ideology thought up by Giovanni Gentile.
 It is

 economic totalitarianism as practiced by Mussolini and Hitler.
 Mussolini was praised by many people, including Winston Churchill, who admired him

 Everything within the state, nothing outside the state, nothing against the state.

 (Tutto nello Stato, niente al di fuori dello Stato, nulla contro lo Stato.)

 This revived trend is worrying because when governments and corporations work together they can create a lot of evil.
 The state can outsource things that aren’t legal to corporations (such as censorship), or use companies for the enforcement of laws they wouldn’t have the resources for otherwise (such as checking COVID-19 passports).
 And corporations can control the market and harm the people if they go unchecked by the legislative branch.

 Everybody in Washington knows that the laws are made by companies and financial institutes and not by politicians.
 This is the same in most Western Democracies.
 It prevents good candidates from entering politics, drives away the few good politicians left, and leaves us with a Kakistocracy, a system of government run by the worst, least qualified, or most unscrupulous citizens.

 Most politics these days is political theater, what Chris Williamson coined as Performative Disagreement in his interview with General Robert Spalding.